 Once you have submitted the Request for Scholarship Extension Letter to SACM, they will send you an updated Financial Guarantee Letter.
 You must submit the Financial Guarantee to the Business office and the Registrar in the Intensive English Program immediately.
-Email: makyuz@na.edu or deliver to Room 201 (2nd Floor) and dellis@na.edu or deliver to Room 319 (3rd Floor) in the Student Center Building.
+Email: makyuz@na.edu or deliver to Room 737 (7th Floor) and dellis@na.edu or deliver to Room 705 (7th Floor).